varneberg/Cheat-Sheets/INF140-summary.md

 ### Access Control Models

 * Discretionary Access Control(DAC)
-* Use identity of requestor andaccess rules (that determine what requestor is allowedto do) to control access
+* Use identity of requester or  and access rules (that determine what requester is allowed to do) to control access
-  * Entities may allow otherentities to access resources
+  * Entities may allow other entities to access resources

 * Mandatory Access Control(MAC)
-  * Compare security labels withsecurity clearances to determine access
+  * Compare security labels with security clearances to determine access
     * Entities can not grant access to resources to other entities

 * Role-based Access Control